WordPress Elementor Crocoblock HubSpot Yoast SEO Figma

 📐

-The job listings grid needed to transition cleanly from a 3-column desktop layout to a 2-column tablet view to a single-column mobile list — with card heights remaining equal in each column, and tag chips wrapping gracefully without breaking card alignment.
-Pure CSS grid with carefully placed media queries solved it.
+The job listings grid had to transition cleanly from a 3-column desktop layout to a 2-column tablet view to a single-column mobile list — all managed through Elementor's responsive controls and custom CSS overrides where the builder's defaults didn't hold up at edge cases.

 // tech_stack